Select the tab

 https://DOMAIN_AUTH/oauth/token

-Endpoint URL for Authentication.
-Use the domain according to the location of your ESET PROTECT/ESET Inspect Server (EU, DE, US, JPN, CA).
+The endpoint URL for Authentication; use the domain according to the location of your ESET PROTECT/ESET Inspect Server (EU, DE, US, JPN, CA).

 -H